iuliet716/flash-attention-cuda-from-scratch/docs/00_naive.md

 ## Conclusion

-The naive implementation establishes the baseline and exposes the two problems that drive the following optimizations:
+The naive implementation establishes the baseline and exposes two classes of problems:

-* inefficient scalar kernels
+* **kernel-level inefficiencies in matrix multiplication and softmax**
-* repeated global-memory reads and writes of the $N \times N$ attention matrix
+* **repeated device-memory traffic from the $N \times N$ attention matrix**

-The next steps first optimize the individual operations before moving toward tiled, fused attention that keeps intermediate state on chip.
+The next steps optimize individual operations before moving to tiled fusion that avoids materializing the full attention matrix.